The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

 - What is LRV?

-Are you aware of what extractor fans you are required to fit, or how many toilets you are required to install based on the amount of people in the building?
+Are you aware of what extractor fans you are required to fit, or how many toilets you are required to install based on the number of people in the building?

 No?
 You need to talk to a Washroom Design Expert before you begin.

-You may need to consult with a design team that is fully aware of these regulations before going ahead with the refurbishment as it will cost more to rectify these mistakes than to design them into the Washroom.
+You may need to consult a design team fully aware of these regulations before proceeding with the refurbishment, as it will cost more to rectify these mistakes than to design them into the Washroom.

 9. Other considerations